Corporate Governance Practices and Novo Mercado

 – within two years after listing shares on the Novo Mercado, prepare annual financial statements in English, including cash flow statements, in accordance with international accounting standards, such as U.S. GAAP or International Financing Report Accounting Standards (IFRS);

-– adhere exclusively to the arbitration rules of the Bovespa, pursuant to which the Bovespa, the company, the controlling shareholder, the management and the members of fiscal council, if any, agree to resolve by arbitration any dispute or controversy related to the Novo Mercado listing rules;
+– adhere exclusively adopt the rules of the arbitration regulation of B3, by which B3, the Company, the controlling shareholder, the administrators, and the members of the Company’s Fiscal Council, if established, commit to resolve any and all disputes or controversies related to the listing regulation through arbitration;

 – hold public meetings with financial analysts and any other interested third parties at least once a year to present information regarding its financial and economic position, projects and prospects; and